apache/druid/docs/tutorials/index.md

 * Python 2 or Python 3
 * Perl 5

-You must set either the `JAVA_HOME` or `DRUID_JAVA_HOME` environment variable for Druid to find Java on the machine.
-If there is more than one version of Java installed, set
+Java must be available.
+Either it is on your path, or set one of the `JAVA_HOME` or `DRUID_JAVA_HOME` environment variables.
-`DRUID_JAVA_HOME`.
 You can run `apache-druid-{{DRUIDVERSION}}/bin/verify-java` to verify Java requirements for your environment.

 Before installing a production Druid instance, be sure to review the [security overview](../operations/security-overview.md).
 In general, avoid running Druid as root user.
 Consider creating a